China has rejected Coca-Cola's

 TIT FOR TAT?

 Last year, after three years of talks, U.S. private equity firm Carlyle Group

-Huiyuan shares have traded below Coca-Cola's offer price, indicating investors doubted the deal would go through.
-Shares in Huiyuan traded at HK$4.10 on Aug 29.
-The stock nearly tripled to a high of HK$11.28 right after the deal was announced in early September.
+Huiyuan shares had traded below Coca-Cola's HK$12.20-per-share offer price, indicating investors doubted the deal would go through.